emboyeriii1972/SDEV143FinalProject/README.md

 Mod4Vid1 is working with issues.
 Not the video asked for in the text but the first one I used for screenshots.  git Mod4Vid2 is a beginning working with branches video.
-Mod4Vid3 is the video recording assignment for issues and includes working with task lists and milestones
+Mod4Vid3 is the video recording assignment for issues and includes working with task lists and milestones Mod5Vid1 shows how to do pull requests git
+Mod7Vid1 is git GUi
+Mod7Vid2 is advanced git